[Major revision–posted 7/15/22 (replaces 5/20/21 edition]

 1. All faculty, staff, students, and other authorized users of TTU IT resources are responsible for complying with this policy on information technology operations and all other applicable policies regarding the use of TTU IT resources, including the Acceptable Use policy (https://www.depts.ttu.edu/infotech/security/docs/acceptable_use.php).

-3. Per Texas statutes, TTU information resources* are strategic assets of the state of Texas that must be managed as valuable state resources.†
+3. Per Texas statutes, TTU information resources* are strategic assets of the State of Texas that must be managed as valuable state resources.†

 a.
 Use of functional mailboxes is required when provisioning services such as subscriptions, departmental social media accounts, etc. to ensure the strategic management and continuation of the service for the university in the event of personnel changes.
+Non-TTU email addresses are not allowed for use when conducting university business.

 b.
 Use of TTU information resources is subject to university OPs and other applicable laws.
 Unauthorized use is prohibited, usage may be subject to security testing and monitoring, misuse is subject to criminal prosecution, and users have no expectation of privacy except as otherwise provided by applicable privacy laws.‡